mkhanhvo/Recruitment-efficiency-analysis-report/README.md

 ### Recommendation: Focus sourcing budget on proven high-conversion channels, refine screening criteria, and review offer attractiveness to improve Sales funnel efficiency

 ### 1.1 Recruitment Conversion & Process Efficiency by Business Unit (2024–2025)
-- Overall trend: across 5 Business Units, overall recruitment conversion declined from ~18–27% (2024) to 6-21% (2025) in the interview to offer stage, showing a weaker funnel efficiency year-over-year
+- Overall trend: across Education Business Units, overall recruitment conversion declined from ~18–27% (2024) to 6-18% (2025) in the interview to offer stage, showing a weaker funnel efficiency year-over-year
 ### Top performers:
 - Coding for Kids and Children’s English Program maintained the highest conversion and stable offer acceptance (94–100%), reflecting consistent candidate quality and effective screening
 - Adult English Education also performed steadily but saw a notable drop in early-stage conversion (from 21% → 6%)